-The determination of Chemical Oxygen Demand (COD) in wastewater involves a standardized procedure to measure the amount of organic and oxidizable inorganic substances in the water.
+The determination of Chemical Oxygen Demand (COD) of wastewater involves a standardized procedure to measure the amount of organic and oxidizable inorganic substances in the water.

 First of all,